 - 1/2 teaspoon garlic powder

-- 1 pinch of ginger powder
+- 1/4 teaspoon ground ginger powder

 - Preheat oven to 450 degrees F.

-- Serve warm topped with squash seeds.
+- Serve warm topped with a light sprinkling of paprika.